 As a specialist higher education institute, BUas strives to be a leading international knowledge institute with innovative, high-quality education and research and a strong relevance for business and society.

 The year under review was the fourth year of our strategic plan Creating Professional Value.
 We evaluated and formed a new four-year strategy collaboratively.
 This year was also the second year in which the Covid-19 pandemic swept across the world, resulting in multiple lockdowns, travel restrictions and limited options to make use of our campus.

 State-of-the-art education is at the heart of our strategic plan.
-In the last year, we saw rapid improvements in the widespread use of digitisation in education and testing, as well as a broad acceptance of blended learning as the new norm.
-In 2020, BUas successfully passed the NVAO re-evaluation of our quality agreement plans, which are in line with our long-term positioning for 2030 and our strategic plan 2018-2021.
+In the last year, we saw improvements in the widespread use of digitisation in education and testing, as well as a broad acceptance of blended learning as the new norm.
 The resources related to the quality agreements enabled us to take extra steps into the direction of further improving our education.
-By means of these and other innovative developments and the efforts of our professionals, we are keeping the quality of our degree programmes at a consistently high level.
-This was demonstrated by good accreditation results and distinctive features awarded to us.
+The introduction of the Nationaal Programma Onderwijs enabled us to speed up the further improvement of our education, and to counteract the impact of the pandemic.

 Unfortunately, the full annual reports are only available in Dutch